 - Adult teeth extractions can be a little trickier as the roots run deeper, and it may require additional procedures such as dental implants.
 It also will likely include cutting the tooth, gum, or bone to get the tooth out, along with stitches to help the wounds heal quickly.
 For these reasons, adult tooth extractions should not be taken lightly and only done when absolutely necessary.
 To determine this, dental X-rays may be required.
 Once the final decision is made together with you and we agree to proceed, rest assured that the procedure will still be as stress-free as possible.
 At this point, we will also discuss the best possible sedation method to ensure a comfortable and trauma-free experience for all!

-- After the extraction our team will give you full, easy-to-follow instructions for proper care after minor oral surgery to ensure the success of the procedure and to keep your child happy and comfortable while they recover.
+- After the child tooth extraction, our team will give you full, easy-to-follow instructions for proper care after minor oral surgery to ensure the success of the procedure and to keep your child happy and comfortable while they recover.
 Fortunately, the mouth heals very quickly, particularly in young kids, so even when you leave our offices there is no reason to worry.
 Plus you can always call us with any concerns.

 WHAT ABOUT CHILD WISDOM TOOTH EXTRACTIONS?

 One of the most common tooth extraction procedures we get asked about, and which we perform, is child wisdom tooth extraction.